 Mr. Schlissel testified that the $30 million reduction in the regulatory asset does not provide a net benefit to customers because it must be evaluated in the context of other provisions in the settlement.
 He stated that this reduction allows only one-third of the Tax Act reduction benefit to be flowed to customers and allows Duke Energy Indiana to retain two-thirds to offset the increased non-fuel O&M expenses in 2018 and 2019 and deferral of recovery of non-fuel O&M expenses in 2020 and capital maintenance costs in 2018 through 2020.

 Mr. Schlissel stated that approving the cost caps in the settlement would be a good step in the right direction, however the settlement does not address the fact that Edwardsport is a catastrophe for customers and that the Commission must take additional action.
-He recommended that the Commission modify or revoke the CPCN; require Duke Energy Indiana to file a rate case; initiate a special proceeding to compare the fully embedded cost of electricity from Edwardsport with alternative sources; remove any incentive if the plant is found to no longer comply with provisions of the incentive order; review whether Edwardsport is used and useful; limit recovery of non-fuel O&M expenditures; and restrict capitalized Edwardsport maintenance expenditures recovered through rates.
+He recommended that the Commission modify or revoke the CPCN; require Duke Energy Indiana to file a rate case; initiate a special proceeding to compare the fully embedded cost of electricity from Edwardsport with alternative sources; remove any incentive if the plant is found to no longer comply with provisions of the incentive order; and, review whether Edwardsport is “used and useful”, limiting recovery of non-fuel O&M expenditures to an average of Duke plants for the years 2014-2017 and restricting capitalized Edwardsport maintenance expenditures recovered through rates until that “used and useful” review occurs.

 Rebuttal Testimony in Support of the 2018 Settlement Agreement.